zoellner/cookie-monster/README.md

 ## Setup

 1. Clone the repository
+2. Ensure you have Node.js 22 or higher installed
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`

 ## Development Workflow